What is mid-cost or high-cost assistive technology

 Mid-cost assistive technology costs between $1,500 and $15,000.

-Tip: What is an assistive technology advisor?
+Tip: What's an assistive technology advisor?

 They can be an allied health practitioner, continence nurse, rehabilitation engineer, assistive technology mentor or other qualified practitioner.